UK swings austerity axe but spares key welfare scheme, police

 Unveiling a budget update, finance minister George Osborne said the government, which is borrowing £73.5 billion (105 billion euros, $110 billion) this year, is on track to balance its books by 2019-20.

-He dropped a plan to cut tax credits -- a benefit payment for low-income working families -- after the House of Lords voted last month against the move in a humiliating defeat for the government.
+He dropped a plan to reduce tax credits -- a benefit payment for low-income working families -- after the House of Lords voted last month against the move in a humiliating defeat for the government.

 "I've listened to the concerns.
 I hear and understand them," Osborne told lawmakers.